robinrendle/robinrendle.com/newsletter/what-makes-a-website-cool.md

 So what makes a website cool?
 URLs first and foremost, yes.
 I think that’s a good sign.
 Next up would have to be speed.
 I wrote about [how important speed](https://robinrendle.com/notes/marmite-defontes/) is when I spotted this new typefoundry website called [Marmite Defontes](https://marmitedefontes.com/).
 Playing around with that site reminded me how cool speed is and that, perhaps, it’s the most important quality.
 I’ll take a website without p3 colors, or a website with a bad URL, or a website with confusing writing if it means that I get a fast website down the wire.

 Speed has to be the easiest way to make your website cool because it’s simply a matter of saying “no” over and over again.
 Making a website really fast isn’t particularly hard, it’s just a matter of focus and attention (if ya don’t care about speed then your website will be slow).
 But when a website loads in under 500ms I feel that the people behind this website care about me more than just a number in a spreadsheet or a pixel in a dashboard.
-When it comes to web design speed is a measurement of empathy.
+When it comes to web design, speed is a measurement of empathy.

 So: URLs, speed.
 Okay, what else makes a website cool?